20+ FFmpeg Commands For Beginners - OSTechNix

 Here,

-- -r – Set the frame rate.
+-r- Set the frame rate.
 I.e the number of frames to be extracted into images per second.
-The default value is 25.
+The default value is

-- -f – Indicates the output format i.e image format in our case.
+-f- Indicates the output format i.e image format in our case.

-- image-%2d.png – Indicates how we want to name the extracted images.
-In this case, the names should start like image-01.png, image-02.png, image-03.png and so on.
-If you use %3d, then the name of images will start like image-001.png, image-002.png and so on.
+image-%2d.png- Indicates how we want to name the extracted images.
+In this case, the names should start like

 FFMpeg allows to crop a given media file in any dimension of our choice.

-The syntax to crop a vide ofile is given below:
+The syntax to crop a video file is given below:

 ffmpeg -i input.mp4 -filter:v "crop=w:h:x:y" output.mp4